rust-lang/reference/src/tokens.md

 > NUMBER_PSEUDOLITERAL_SUFFIX_NO_E :\
 > &nbsp;&nbsp; NUMBER_PSEUDOLITERAL_SUFFIX <sub>_not beginning with `e` or `E`_</sub>

-As described [above](#suffixes), tokens with the same form as numeric literals other than in the content of their suffix are accepted by the lexer (with the exception of some reserved forms described below).
+Tokenization of numeric literals allows arbitrary suffixes as described in the grammar above.
+These values generate valid tokens, but are not valid [literal expressions], so are usually an error except as macro arguments.

 Examples of such tokens:
 ```rust,compile_fail